Fifty Years of Transforming Youth Justice

 Two young black men sit on a couch, smiling

-During the 90-minute session, juvenile justice experts, reform advocates and professionals who administer the Act at the federal and state levels will weigh in on issues of interest to organizations that advocate for youth justice reform.
-They will discuss the history, significance and remaining challenges of transforming youth justice systems and where more progress must occur to fully realize the Act’s initial vision.
+During the 90-minute session, juvenile justice experts, reform advocates and professionals who administer the Act at the federal and state levels weighed in on issues of interest to organizations that advocate for youth justice reform.
+They discussed the history, significance and remaining challenges of transforming youth justice systems and where more progress must occur to fully realize the Act’s initial vision.

 The anniversary of the Juvenile Justice and Delinquency Prevention Act is important because it marks a fundamental understanding at the national level of critical aspects of youth development and best practices in juvenile justice,” says Steve Bishop, the Foundation’s associate director for Probation and System Transformation and the webinar’s moderator.
 The Act also sets the stage for necessary conversations about what is needed to adopt and implement policies that promote youth development in today’s world.”